ltsp/ltsp/docs/ltsp.conf.5.md

 Space separated list.
 See /usr/share/ltsp/client/init/56-rm-services.sh for the default.
 Setting MASK_SYSTEM_SERVICES in ltsp.conf adds to that list.

+**PASSWORDS_x=**_"teacher/cXdlcjEyMzQK [a-z][-0-9]*/MTIzNAo= guest[^:]*/"_
+: A space separated list of regular expressions that match usernames, followed by slash and base64-encoded passwords.
+On boot, `ltsp init` writes those passwords for the matching users in /etc/shadow, so that then pamltsp can pass them to SSH/SSHFS.
+The end result is that those users are able to login either in the console or the display manager by just pressing [Enter] at the password prompt.<br/>
+Passwords are base64-encoded to prevent over-the-shoulder spying and to avoid the need for escaping special characters.
+To encode a password in base64, run `base64 -`, type a single password, and then Ctrl+D.<br/>
+In the example above, the teacher account will automatically use "qwer1234" as the password, the a1-01, b1-02 etc students will use "1234", and the guest01 etc accounts will be able to use an empty password without even authenticating against the server; in this case, SSHFS can't be used, /home should be local or NFS.

 **POST_APPLET_x=**_"ln -s /etc/ltsp/xorg.conf /etc/X11/xorg.conf"_
 : All parameters that start with POST_ and then have an ltsp client applet name are sorted and their values are executed after the main function of